rust-wiiu/gfd/README.md

 # GFD - Nintendo Wii U™ Shader Binary Format

-Unlike more modern graphics APIs the Nintendo Wii U does not have a online shader compiler, so the shaders have to be pre-compiled, stored, and embedded into the program or stored in the file system.
+Unlike more modern graphics APIs the Nintendo Wii U does not have a online shader compiler, so the shaders have to be pre-compiled and embedded into the program or stored in the file system.
 The most common format for such shader binaries is GFD (`.gsh` / `.gtx`).
-This crate enables easy serializing / deserializing of the binary format.
+This crate enables easy parsing of the binary format into "Rust-native" structures (Vec & String instead of raw pointers).

 **This crate does not provide a shader compiler**.